ms-van3t-devs/ms-van3t/README.md

 Not installing `libclang-common-8-dev` may result in QtCreator wrongly highlighting several errors and not recognizing some types, when opening any source or header file, even if the code compiles correctly.

 **Important**: if `libclang-common-8-dev` is not available, you can try installing a newer version.
 For example, on Ubuntu 22, we verified that `libclang-common-15-dev` works well too.

+# Supported ETSI C-ITS messages

+*ms-van3t* currently supports the following ETSI C-ITS messages:
+- CAM
+- DENM
+- IVIM

+For the transmission and reception of IVIMs (from an RSU to vehicles), you can refer to the `v2i-emergencyVehicleWarning-80211p` example.

 # Sample V2I example and V2I/V2N applications